Environmental Projects for Teens and Classrooms

-A junk removal logo with the words wild west junk removal written in yellow.Looking for an Environmental Classroom Project for Teens?
-Reduce, reuse, and recycle are phrases that many of us learned in public school.
-These principles are easy to incorporate into a classroom project and pass on to the next generation.
-Many activities can help students explore implementing these principles in everyday ways.
+A junk removal logo with the words wild west junk removal written in yellow.Looking for a helpful project for teens on the environment?
+Many of us learned about reducing, reusing, and recycling in school.
+These ideas can easily be used in a classroom project and shared with young people in the future.
+Several activities can help students learn how to apply these ideas daily.

-You can give reuse and recycling new meanings by including them in many student subjects.
-Most of these projects can be adapted for any grade level.
+You can find new uses for reuse and recycling by adding them to different student subjects.
+Many of these projects can work for any grade level.

 Environmental Classroom Projects: Observe how organic and inorganic materials decompose.